-Contributing the maximum you're allowed (see Chart 6) to an employersponsored defined contribution plan. such as a 401(k), is likely a smart move:
+Contributing the maximum you're allowed (see Chart 6) to an employer-sponsored defined contribution plan, such as a 401(k), is often a smart move:

-- Contributions are typically pretax, reducing your modified adjusted gross income (MAGI).
+- Contributions are typically pretax, reducing your modified AGI (MAGI).
 This in turn can help you reduce or avoid exposure to the 3.8% NIIT.
-(See page 11.) - Plan assets can grow tax-deferred meaning you pay no income tax until you take distributions. - ✓ Your employer may match some or all of your contributions.
+(See page 11.) - Plan assets can grow tax-deferred, meaning you pay no income tax until you take distributions. - Your employer may match some or all of your contributions.